ygohil1108/Algorithmic-Trading-Model/README.md

 ## Note

 This is the initial version of the trading strategy, and further improvements are envisioned, including incorporating real-time data and developing an application for portfolio optimization on platforms like Yahoo Finance.

-## Disclaimer

-This trading strategy is for educational purposes only and should not be considered financial advice.
-Past performance is not indicative of future results.
-Use caution and consult with financial professionals before making investment decisions.